 "A 16” Rainbow will put a big bend in your five-weight rod and introduce you to the backing on your reel.
 Better bring a supply of 3x tippet.
 A six weight is a good idea." - Ed Lawrence.

-You'll be the first boat out every morning to enjoy the scenery and solitude.
+You'll be one of the first boats out every morning to enjoy the scenery and solitude.
 Streamside lunches over an open fire.
 You'll also have the use of eight private boat ramps and private restroom facilities.
-The Lodge is 20 to 30-minutes from Casper, Wyoming (population 50,000+).

 North Platte Hatches: